RadeonOpenCompute/ROCm_Documentation/Topology/topo4.rst

 | What:		sysfs/class/kfd/topology/nodes/0/mem_banks/heap_type
 | Date:		May 2018
 | KernelVersion:	4.13
-| Description:	Gives the information of heap type used as Upload Heaps, Readback Heaps, Default Heaps
+| Description:	Gives the information about type of memory used, see HSA_HEAPTYPE definition

 | What:		sysfs/class/kfd/topology/nodes/0/mem_banks/size_in_bytes
 | Date:		May 2018
 | KernelVersion:	4.13
-| Description:	Size of Memory per SIMD Wavefront during compute kernel
+| Description:	Size of Memory in bytes used in CPU

 | What:		sysfs/class/kfd/topology/nodes/0/mem_banks/flags
 | Date:		May 2018
 | KernelVersion:	4.13
-| Description:	Local use flag count used in memory cache
+| Description:	Local use flags count used in memory cache

 | What:		sysfs/class/kfd/topology/nodes/0/mem_banks/width
 | Date:		May 2018